parthigeo/skafdev/README.md

-# skafdev
+# Continuous LOCAL development using *Skaffold*
-This repo demonstrate continuous LOCAL development using Skaffold container tool.
-This tool facilitate easy and repeatable development for Kubernetes application
+This guide walks you thru continuous LOCAL development using Skaffold container tool.
+This OSS tool from Google facilitate better developer experience for Kubernetes application.

-<h1> Intro <h1>
+# Focus
+____
+Skaffold can be used for remote development as well as in  local context.
+This guide focuses on local development (Mac / Linux) rather than automated context such as CI & CD pipeline.
+Advanced workflow will be covered separately.

+> Consider this as getting started guide for "Skaffold dev" development

+# Value Prop
+____